intermine/internships/index.md

 InterMine is a mature stable software package used by thousands of scientists daily around the world.
 The InterMine team are deeply passionate about open source and open science, and InterMine has a vibrant community.
 You'll get valuable experience solving real world problems using modern tools.

 You can read more about how Google Summer of Code went in previous years with InterMine in [our blog](https://intermineorg.wordpress.com/tag/gsoc/).
+We are participating in [Outreachy](https://www.outreachy.org/) for the first time this year with a goal to increase diversity in technology.
+If you belong to a community that is underrepresented in tech, you should definitely apply.

 ## Get started

-Review the [Application advice for students](guidance/students-applying/) section, which has details on how to apply for GSoC with InterMine.
+Review the application advice for students section, which has details on how to apply for [GSoC]((guidance/students-applying-gsoc/)) and [Outreachy](guidance/students-applying-outreachy/) with InterMine.

-## Contribute to InterMine! (outside of GSoC)
+## Contribute to InterMine! (outside of GSoC and Outreachy)

 For GSoC applications, your proposal is more important than making PRs or prototypes.
-However - if you'd like to start contributing to InterMine, you're welcome to do this anytime, not just GSoC!
+However - if you'd like to start contributing to InterMine, you're welcome to do this anytime, not just GSoC and Outreachy!
 We have a list of available issues to pick up in the [InterMine contributing guide](http://intermine.org/contributing)